-(1) Advertising shall pertain to radio and shall be of nature of interest to radio amateurs or experimenters in their pursuit of the art.
-(2) No display of any character will be accepted, nor can any special typographical arrangement, such as all or part capital letters be used which would tend to make one advertisement stand out from the others.
-(3) The Ham-Ad rate is 30¢ per word, except as noted in paragraph (6) below.
-(4) Remittance in full must accompany copy.
+Advertising shall pertain to radio and shall be of nature of interest to radio amateurs or experimenters in their pursuit of the art.
+No display of any character will be accepted, nor can any special typographical arrangement, such as all or part capital letters be used which would tend to make one adver-tisement stand out from the others.
+The Ham-Ad rate is 30¢ per word, except as noted in paragraph (6) below.
+Hamthat e in full must accompany copy.
 No cash or contract discount or agency commission will be allowed.
-(5) Closing date for Ham-Ads is the 25th of the second month or becading on bilication date.

-cash of contract discount of agency commission with be allowed.
+(c) Neutritie in this for a gency commission will be allowed.
 (5) Closing date for Ham-Ads is the 25th of the second month preceding publication date.
-(6) A special rate of 7¢ per word will apply to advertising which, in our judgment, is obviously non-commercial in nature and is placed and signed by a member of the Ameri-can Radio Relay League.
-Thus, advertising of bona fide surplus equipment owned, used and for sale by an individual or apparatus offered for exchange or advertising inquiring for special equipment, if by a member of the American Radio Relay League takes the 7¢ rate.
-An attempt to deal in ap-paratus in quantity for proit, even if by an individual, is commercial and all advertising by him takes the 30¢ rate.
+(6) A closing date for Ham-Ads is the 25th of the second month preceding publication date.
+(6) A special rate of 7¢ per word will apply to advertising which, in our judgment, is obviously non-commercial in nature and is placed and signed by a member of the American Radio Relay League.
+Thus, advertising inquiring for special equipment owned, used and for sale by an individual for special equipment, if by a member of the American Radio Relay League takes the 7¢ rate.
+An attempt to deal in apparatus of forced for grants in quantity for profit, even if by an individual, is commercial and all advertising by him takes the 30¢ rate.
 Provisions of paragraphs (1), (2), (4) and (5), apply to all advertising in this column regardless of which rate may apply.
-Provisions of provisions of the second secon